 Click on the arrows on the right of each image to see the next one in the slideshow!

 Given to Queen Mary as a wedding gift in 1893 from the Girls of Great Britain & Ireland, this tiara was given to the the then Princess Elizabeth as a wedding gift from her grandmother in 1947.
 A favourite then as it is now, the Girls of Great Britain & Ireland Tiara is the Queen’s most worn Tiara, and is reportedly very light and comfortable to wear.

-Originally featuring only the pearl drops when commissioned by Grand Duchess Vladimir in the 1870s, Queen Mary added emerald drops inherited from her grandmother, when she bought the piece from the Grand Duchess’s defendants in the 1920s.
+Originally featuring only the pearl drops when commissioned by Grand Duchess Vladimir in the 1870s, Queen Mary added emerald drops inherited from her grandmother, when she bought the piece from the Grand Duchess’ daughter in the 1920s, after it had been smuggled out of Russia during the Bolshevik Revolution.
 The Vladimir Tiara was inherited by the Queen after her grandmother’s death in 1953, and has become one of her most worn tiaras.
 The Pearl version is usually worn with Queen Victoria’s Golden Jubilee Necklace, while the emerald version is worn with the Delhi Durbar Parure.

 One of the Queen’s grandest Tiaras, Queen Alexandra’s Kokoshnik was given to the then Princess Alexandra for her Silver Wedding Anniversary in 1888 by Ladies of Society.
 The kokoshnik-style tiara was made similarly to one belonging to her sister, Empress Marie Feodorovna of Russia.
 After Queen Alexandra’s death in 1925, the Tiara was worn by Queen Mary, and in 1953, it was inherited by Queen Elizabeth II, who has worn it regularly thorough out her reign.